-On thing was clear at the Pivot event, brands are going to be moving fast to embrace both monoscopic and stereoscopic 360 degree VR.
+One thing was clear at the Pivot event, brands are going to be moving fast to embrace both monoscopic and stereoscopic 360 degree VR.

 EEVO delivers VR experiences to a wide audience by creating a curated distribution system for the best virtual reality content.
 It’s a platform where a select set of visionary creators can share their work with viewers looking to experience the new world of VR storytelling, and from the reaction in the crowd, the creative community is ready to rock.

-Afterward a the social hangout the follows each meetup.
+Afterward, a the social hangout the follows each Meetup.
 And this night the crowd gathered around Alejandro and his Samsung Gear VR rig and basically didn’t want to let him leave.

-Then, two days later, the NY Times announced that the weekend of November 7th and 8th, it would partner with Google to ship a free Google Cardboard headset to all of it’s 1.1 million print subscribers.
+Then, two days later, the NY Times announced that the weekend of November 7th and 8th, it would partner with Google to ship a free Google Cardboard headset to all of its 1.1 million print subscribers.
 Together the partners will deliver a series of VR short films via the NYT VR app for iOS and Android.
 The app’s first film “The Displaced” follows three refugee children from Syria, South Sudan, and eastern Ukraine.
 This is clearly a new way to present topical stories with video.

 Brands.
 Destinations.
 The NY Times.
 Virtual Reality video is moving quickly from early adopters to the mainstream.
 Oh, and then there’s Facebook.
 We’ll have to wait and see what Mark Zuckerberg has in mind for Oculus Rift, which Facebook paid 2 billion dollars for in 2014.
 Said Zuckerberg of his commitment to Rift: “VR is the next great tech platform that’s going to define the way we connect in the future.
 In just a few years, VR has gone from a sci-fi dream to an awesome reality.”